One of the biggest decisions that you might have made in the past about your engagement ring is which type of diamond you want.

 If you are after a diamond, then you can save money through certain online retailers.
 The next thing you need to figure out if what carat size you are looking for.

 There are a lot of pros and cons to both moissanite and morganite.
 Neither is going to be a clone of a diamond, but both are beautiful in their own way.

 As we have talked about, moissanite is twice as expensive as morganite, but it is going to be a better investment because it is going to last you for a lot longer.

 If you want something that is going to stand out and get people’s attention, then you might want to go for morganite – just make sure that you take it offer for activities that are likely to cause damage.

-Personally, we recommend moissanite, and we recommend that you check out Zulre, where you can find an affordable, ideal match.
+Personally, we recommend moissanite, and we recommend that you check out Forever Moissanite where you can find an affordable, ideal match.